Every human has a central energy channel

 There are numerous options!
 You can do Yoga with Adriene (my Austin home girl) at home on YouTube for free if you prefer.

-After I’d done 7 bhastrikas and settled into sukhasana, I brought my attention there…and felt my central channel get stronger and clearer.
+Today, after I’d done 7 bhastrikas and settled into sukhasana, I brought my attention to this midline/midspace column…and felt my central channel become stronger and clearer.

-The Tide — the sensation of energy flowing in the vertical plane — paused to open my heart chakra.
+The Tide — the sensation of energy flowing in the vertical plane — paused in my chest, and my heart chakra opened.

-I felt radiance at my face and my ajna third-eye chakra open.
+It continued to move up, and I felt radiance at my face and my ajna third-eye chakra open…